Philosophy - Bachelor of Arts

 Students are required to complete option courses as well as the major(s) and minor(s).
 All BA degrees require Breadth Requirements.
 Courses can satisfy both the breadth requirements and requirements for the major(s), minor(s), or options.

 The Philosophy Major is 42 to 60 non-duplicative philosophy credits with a minimum 36 credits at the senior-level.
-Students must complete a minimum of six credits in each of 300- and 400-level PHIL.
-This may include PHIL 401.
+Students must complete a minimum of nine credits at the 300-level and six credits at the 400-level PHIL (this must include PHIL 401).

 Bachelor of Arts - Philosophy Major